 The most important things to be considered when growing vegetables indoors are:

-• Location: The question is where to place the aquaponics system in the house?
-If the system is installed in a small room, air must be able to circulate, so be sure to leave the door or window slightly open.
+- Location: The question to ask is: where should the aquaponics system be placed in the house?
+If the system is installed in a small room, air must be able to circulate, so make sure you leave the door or window slightly open.

 Indoor aquaponics lighting